 Customer satisfaction metrics are gathered through various channels including phone surveys.
 These surveys target priority, preferred and new customers who have red and salary accounts.
 Additionally, an annual Customer Experience (CX) survey assesses satisfaction across different service channels.
-Customer satisfaction with Gulf Bank's online mobile banking app is evaluated through reviews and ratings on App Store and Play Store platforms, supplemented by an internal feedback feature for direct customer input.
+Customer satisfaction with Gulf Bank's online mobile banking app is evaluated through reviews and ratings on App Store and Play Store platforms, markets, money market - borrowing and lending, including Islamic Murabaha and Wakala and Issuance of Bonds supplemented by an internal feedback feature for direct customer input.
 Oversight of financial product and customer service reviews falls under the purview of the Product and Procedure Committee, along with the Executive Product Committee which regularly monitors both pending and resolved cases.